On the supersingular locus of the Siegel modular variety of genus 3 or 4: Preliminaries

 The following theorem is a refinement of the non-emptiness criterion in \cite{GHN15}, which is conjectured by Lim in \cite{Lim23} and proved by Schremmer in \cite[Proposition 5]{Schremmer23}. \begin{theo} Assume that the Dynkin diagram of $G$ is connected.
 Let $b\in G(L)$ be a basic element with $\kappa(b)=\kappa(w)$.
 Then $X_w(b)=\emptyset$ if and only if the following two conditions are both satisfied: \begin{enumerate}[(i)] \item $|W_{\supp_\sigma(w)}|$ is not finite. \item There exists $v\in \LP(w)$ such that $\supp(v^{-1}p(w)v)\subsetneq S$. \end{enumerate} \end{theo}

 \begin{rema} If $\kappa(b)\neq\kappa(w)$, then $X_w(b)=\emptyset$. \end{rema}

 For $w\in \tW$, we say that $w$ has positive Coxeter part if there exists $v\in \LP(w)$ such that $v^{-1}p(w)v$ is a partial Coxeter element.
-By \cite[Theorem A]{SSY23} (see also \cite[Theorem 1.1]{HNY22}), this condition induces a simple geometric structure. \begin{theo} Assume that $w\in \tW$ has positive Coxeter part and $X_w(b)\neq \emptyset$.
+By \cite[Theorem 4.7]{SSY23} (see also \cite[Theorem 1.1]{HNY22}), this condition induces a simple geometric structure. \begin{theo} Assume that $w\in \tW$ has positive Coxeter part and $X_w(b)\neq \emptyset$.
 Then $X_w(b)$ has only one $\J_b$-orbit of irreducible components, and each irreducible component is an iterated fibration over a Deligne-Lusztig variety of Coxeter type whose iterated fibers are either $\A^1$ or $\G_m$.
-If $b$ is basic, then all fibers are $\A^1$. \end{theo} In this paper, we use Theorem \ref{simple} only in Remark \ref{not positive}.
+If $b$ is basic, then all fibers in any such an iterated fibration given by Deligne-Lusztig reduction method are $\A^1$. \end{theo} In this paper, we use Theorem \ref{simple} only in Remark \ref{not positive} and \S\ref{genus 5}.

-For minuscule $\mu\in \Y$, we say that $(G,\mu)$ is of positive Coxeter type if every $w\in \SAdm(\mu)_0$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $w$ is a $\sigma$-Coxter element with $|W_{\supp_\sigma(w)}|$ finite. \item $w$ has positive Coxeter part. \end{enumerate} By \cite[Theorem 4.12]{SSY23}, this definition coincides with the one in \cite{Shimada5} if $G=\GL_n$.
+For minuscule $\mu\in \Y$, we say that $(G,\mu)$ is of positive Coxeter type if every $w\in \SAdm(\mu)_0$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $w$ is a $\sigma$-Coxeter element with $|W_{\supp_\sigma(w)}|$ finite. \item $w$ has positive Coxeter part. \end{enumerate} By \cite[Theorem 4.12]{SSY23}, this definition coincides with the one in \cite{Shimada5} if $G=\GL_n$.